kelloggm/no-literal-checker/README.md

 The default is different in unchecked code (that is, code for which only the bytecode is available, such as code from a `.jar` file).
 The following optimistic defaulting rules are applied:
-* the return type of any function defined in a library is `@NonConstant`
+* the return type of any function defined in a library is `@NonConstant` if the function takes no parameters, or all of its parameters are non-constant
 * the types of a library function's formal parameters are always `@MaybeDerivedFromConstant`

 unless a stub file is supplied that overwrites this default